 - For marketing purposes, such as to develop our marketing strategy and offer contests, sweepstakes, or other promotions and to fulfill any related awards or discounts;

-- Research and Development: For research, analytical, recordkeeping, and reporting purposes; to develop and test new products, features and ideas; to learn about our customer base and Site and to evolve and improve our Site, products and services.
+- Research and Development: For research, analytical, recordkeeping, and reporting purposes; to develop and test new products, features and ideas (including improving our motion tracking and pose correction features, as further set out in section5 (Who does Krew share my personal information with?)); to learn about our customer base and Site and to evolve and improve our Site, products and services.

 - Other: For any other purpose identified at the point of collection or otherwise with your consent.

-4. What is the Legal Basis for Processing Personal Information (EEA visitors only)?
+4. What is the legal basis for processing personal information (UK and EEA visitors only)?

-If you are a visitor from the European Economic Area, our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.
-However, we will normally collect personal information from you only where we have your consent to do so, where we need the personal information to perform a contract with you, or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
+If you are in the United Kingdom or the European Economic Area, our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.

 If you have questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us using the contact details provided under the “How to contact us” heading below.